tasmota/docs/docs/Scripting-Language.md

     USE_WEBCAM | enables support ESP32 Webcam which is controlled by scripter cmds USE_FACE_DETECT | enables face detecting in ESP32 Webcam USE_SCRIPT_TASK | enables multitasking Task in ESP32
-    USE_LVGL | enables support for LVGL
-    USE_SCRIPT_GLOBVARS | enables global variables and >G section USE_SML_M | enables [Smart Meter Interface](Smart-Meter-Interface)
+    `USE_LVGL` | enables support for LVGL, no longer supported, use Berry script with LVGL USE_SCRIPT_GLOBVARS | enables global variables and >G section USE_SML_M | enables [Smart Meter Interface](Smart-Meter-Interface)
     SML_REPLACE_VARS | enables possibility to replace the lines from the (SML) descriptor with Vars NO_USE_SML_SCRIPT_CMD | disables SML script cmds
     USE_SCRIPT_I2C | enables I2C support
-    USE_SCRIPT_SERIAL | enables support for serial io cmds USE_LVGL | enables support for LVGL
-    USE_SCRIPT_TIMER | enables up to 4 Arduino timers (so called tickers)
+    USE_SCRIPT_SERIAL | enables support for serial io cmds USE_SCRIPT_TIMER | enables up to 4 Arduino timers (so called tickers)
     SCRIPT_GET_HTTPS_JP | enables reading HTTPS JSON WEB Pages (e.g. Tesla Powerwall) LARGE_ARRAYS | enables arrays of up to 1000 entries instead of max 127